TencentCloud/chat-uikit-android/ChatSDK/README.md

 Add the dependency to your module's build.gradle file.
 ```
 dependencies {
-    // Add the IM SDK and use the latest version number as recommended
+    // Add the Chat SDK and use the latest version number as recommended
     api 'com.tencent.imsdk:imsdk-plus:Version number'

-    // If you need to add the Quic plugin, please uncomment the next line (Note: the plugin version number must match the IM SDK version number)
+    // If you need to add the Quic plugin, please uncomment the next line (Note: the plugin version number must match the Chat SDK version number)
     // api "com.tencent.imsdk:timquic-plugin:Version number"
 }
 ```